 Azure architecture icons

-Helping our customers design and architect new solutions is core to the Azure Architecture Center's mission.
+Helping our customers design solutions is core to the Azure Architecture Center's mission.
 Architecture diagrams like those included in our guidance can help communicate design decisions and the relationships between components of a given workload.
-On this page you'll find an official collection of Azure architecture icons including Azure product icons to help you build a custom architecture diagram for your next solution.
+On this page, you'll find an official collection of Azure architecture icons including Azure product icons to help you build a custom architecture diagram for your next solution.

 - Use the icon to illustrate how products can work together.